For daily wit & wisdom, sign up for the Almanac newsletter.

 Aloe vera is truly amazing.
-Since ancient times, the gel from the leaves of aloe plants has been used for healing skin and also been a folk remedy for many skin problems.
-See how to use this houseplant which does double duty as a self-regenerating first-aid kit.
+Since ancient times, the gel from the leaves of aloe plants has been used for healing skin and as a folk remedy for many skin problems.
+Learn more about this houseplant that does double duty as a self-regenerating first-aid kit.

 Used medicinally for at least 6,000 years, the succulent plant spread throughout the world to become important in the traditional medicine of ancient Egypt, Rome, Greece, Persia, and India, and throughout Asia and Africa.
 The Spanish introduced aloe vera to South America and the Caribbean.